 RECOMMENDED READING FOR STUDENTS & OTHERS

-The overwhelming theme of these books is a sense of architecture as a social phenomenon more than a physical construction.
+The overwhelming theme of these books is a conception of architecture as a social phenomenon more than a physical construction.

 I once heard a broad definition of music as "sound organized in time."
 Following that lead, I define architecture broadly as "human activities organized in space".
 In this wide definition, many types of social events which require some spatial definition, boundary, or rules, becomes the starting point for architecture.
 The social aspect is the catalyst.

 Other themes are about place and the human senses.
 I think a good designer must be sensitive to the environment around them, and curious about its nature.
-I feel this helps them design places in a sensitive way that supports the needs of the people and the activities they do within architecture.
+I feel this helps them design places in a deep and nuanced way that supports the needs of the people and the activities they do within architecture.
+The invisible aspects of design are often more powerful than the visible ones!